What is leukemia?

 CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more or MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
 A computer records changes in the magnetic field around your body.
 The computer then uses... read more

 How do doctors treat AML?

-Doctors treat AML with chemotherapy Chemotherapy Chemotherapy is a medicine that destroys cancer cells.
+Doctors treat AML with chemotherapy Chemotherapy Chemotherapy is a drug that destroys cancer cells.
 Chemotherapy works by shutting down cell growth.
-But since all cells in the body grow, chemotherapy medicines also destroy some normal... read more .
+But since all cells in the body grow, chemotherapy drugs also destroy some normal cells and... read more .
 Chemotherapy, often called “chemo,” is when doctors give you one or more very strong medicines to kill your cancer cells.
 Other types of medicines and treatments are often used along with chemotherapy to treat the cancer.
 The goal is cure.
 If you're cured, you have no cancer cells left in your body.
 If a cure isn't possible, then the goal is to decrease the number of cancer cells and keep that number low for as long as possible.

 Chemotherapy may make you sicker before you get better.
 The medicines:

 Make you more likely to get infections

 May cause you to need a blood transfusion

 Make you throw up, feel weak and tired, or lose your hair